rimpi1612/DFW-Real-Estate-and-ISD-s/README.md

 The most informative for our purpose of devising the code/program we did would be the “Best Value” and the “Worst Value”.
 While Highland Park scores extremely high on our scale, it is also one of the most expensive places Independent School Districts, it is the same with Southlake Carroll.
 People who just want the best possible school district without regards to the price would not need the creation that we devised.

-The same thing with Lake Worth, Fort Worth, Desoto and the like.
-They are all C rated School Districts so if a parent is concerned with their child’s school, they would want to avoid these school districts.

 Best Values if looking for cheap house/good school:

 | ISD  | School Rating  | Median House Value | Tax Rate | Tax Owed |